 We have a school council, support healthy schools and run a range of extra curriculum clubs.

-In classes, we have worry boxes, teach PHSE (personally, social and health education), complete mindfulness activities such as yoga, guided meditation, breathing exercises, and walk the daily mile.
+In classes, we have worry boxes, teach PHSE (personal, social and health education), complete mindfulness activities such as yoga, guided meditation, breathing exercises, and walk the daily mile.

 We use BLP (building Learning Power) as a strategy to promote and value things such as resilience.

 As a school, we achieved the Wellbeing Award for Schools in 2019 and requalified in January 2023.
 This award focuses on changing the long-term culture of the whole school.
 Using an evidence-based framework to drive change.
 It helps to deliver staff and pupil wellbeing, review your staff training, and revise policies.
 This award ensures that mental health and wellbeing sit at the heart of our school life.